 Complaints, investigations and misconduct

-The Scottish Government and Crown Office issued a joint response to the Review in February 2021, with a clear commitment to accept the majority of Dame Elish’s recommendations, many as specifically set out, but with scope to explore options where other routes or mechanisms may achieve the desired outcome.
+The Scottish Government and Crown Office issued a joint response to the Review in February 2021.
+The response set out a clear commitment to accept the majority of Dame Elish’s recommendations, many as specifically set out, but with scope to explore options where other routes or mechanisms may achieve the desired outcome.
 Ministers also committed to bringing forward comprehensive primary legislation to cover the necessary legislative changes to strengthen governance, accountability and a rights based approach, as well as providing a fair and proportionate misconduct process.
-We are engaging with partners and stakeholders in developing proposals for full public consultation.

-Since publication of the preliminary report, and in light of the final report, significant steps have been taken by Police Scotland, the Scottish Police Authority (SPA), the Police Investigations and Review Commissioner (PIRC), the Crown Office and Procurator Fiscal Service (COPFS) and Her Majesty's Inspectorate of Constabulary in Scotland (HMICS) to progress the recommendations that do not require legislation.
+Since publication of the Preliminary Report, and in light of the Final Report, significant steps have been taken by Police Scotland, the Scottish Police Authority (SPA), the Police Investigations and Review Commissioner (PIRC) and the Crown Office and Procurator Fiscal Service (COPFS) to progress recommendations, which do not require legislation.

 Concerns about the police

-If you are contacting us about policing matters, please note that the Scottish Government cannot comment on, or seek to intervene in, day-to-day operational policing matters, including complaints or questions about particular cases.
+If you are contacting us about policing matters, please note that the Scottish Government cannot comment on or intervene in day-to-day operational policing matters, including complaints or questions about particular cases.

-If you have concerns about the police, it is open to you to bring those directly to the attention of Police Scotland.
-You can make a formal complaint to Police Scotland using the contact details below:
+If you have concerns about the police you can bring those directly to the attention of Police Scotland using the contact details below:

 - complete Police Scotland’s online complaint form